About this listing

 We have wifi but no cable or television.

-If you're staying two or more nights, you'll get a gift card for Sunny Point.
-All guests will have coffee, tea, creamer, and a mini-fridge full of local beer and wine available on the honor system.
+You'll get a gift card for Sunny Point.
+All guests will have coffee, tea, creamer, and a mini-fridge full of beer and wine available on the honor system.

 Private entrance to downstairs apartment, which includes a bedroom with full-size bed, bathroom, living/yoga room, and kitchenette with mini-fridge.
 We ask that folks respect our neighbors and not wander the community.
 Guided tours can be arranged with some notice.